 Does Driving Under the Influence Warrant Enrolling in Rehab?

-Even though you might not think it’s a big deal to drive after having a couple of drinks, it could affect your life in multiple ways.
+Even though you may not think it’s a big deal to drive after having a couple of drinks, it could affect your life in multiple ways.
 If you’re driving drunk after a house party or sports game, chances are that you’ll get caught.
 Depending on the severity of the incident, you may or may not have options.
 You could either get sentenced to prison, enrolled in rehab, or left to decide which is the best next step for you.

 How The Police Will Know If You’re Driving Under the Influence